SangDangDNS/Building-a-Student-Database/Part-1/README.md

 ./insert_data.sh
 ```

-When completed, pls enter:

-```
-pg_dump --clean --create --inserts --username=root -h localhost students > students.sql

-```

-in the terminal to dump the database into a students.sql file.
+When completed, pls enter in the terminal to dump the database into a students.sql file.
 It will save all the commands needed to rebuild it.
 Take a quick look at the file when you are done.
 The file will be located where the command was entered.

-You can rebuild the database by entering:

 ```
+pg_dump --clean --create --inserts --username=root -h localhost students > students.sql
+```

+You can rebuild the database by entering in a terminal where the .sql file is.

+```
 psql -h <hostname> -p <port> -U <username> -d <database> < students.sql
 ```
-in a terminal where the .sql file is.

 Exp: `psql -h localhost -p 5432 -U root -d students < students.sql`